NSAPH/National-Causal-Analysis/MergedData/readme.md

 workflow creating this file is in `Confounders/brfss`.
-The source data is too large to share on github; however, we provide instructions for downloading it, the code we use to create the final data set, and the final data set. - `all_years.csv`: This file contians estimates of annual pm2.5 exposure for each zip code covering the period from 2000-2016.
-We do not yet have permission from Joel Schwartz to share this data, but a description of the creation of the data, and some secondary processing code are availabe in the `Exposures` directory. - `temperature_seasonal_zipcode_combined.csv`: This file contains summer and winter temperature and humidity covering the period from 2000 until the end of winter 2020.
-The workflow producint this data is available in `Confounders/earth_engine`.
+The source data is too large to share on github; however, we provide instructions for downloading it, the code we use to create the final data set, and the final data set. - `all_years.csv`: This file contains estimates of annual pm2.5 exposure for each zip code covering the period from 2000-2016.
+We do not yet have permission from Joel Schwartz to share this data, but a description of the creation of the data, and some secondary processing code are available in the `Exposures` directory. - `temperature_seasonal_zipcode_combined.csv`: This file contains summer and winter temperature and humidity covering the period from 2000 until the end of winter 2020.
+The workflow producing this data is available in `Confounders/earth_engine`.
 The source data is again too large to share, but we share the code we run on google earth engine to produce the data, as well as the rest of the code we use, and the final products.